 Net payout

 The net payout on the statement should equal the deposit in your bank within a few dollars, accounting for 3–5 business days of batch timing.
 If the gap is larger, something on the statement is wrong.
+For a full component-by-component breakdown of this formula — including how amendments from prior periods add or subtract money — see how DoorDash net payout is calculated, or the DoorDash payout breakdown by week and month for the full deposit cycle.

 How to read a DoorDash statement (step-by-step)